der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|Selector restricted to the given IDs.

 ## <a name="withlimit~int-limit~"></a>withLimit(int limit)
-Returns a selector that limits the number of ad groups it returns to the top <i>n</i> ad groups that match the selection criteria.
+Returns a selector that limits the number of ad groups it returns to the top n ad groups that match the selection criteria.
 ### Arguments:
 |Name|Type|Description|
 |-|-|-